BlueBrain/voxcell/notebooks/README.txt

 you may experience a error saying it cannot import path when launching the ipython notebook server.
 In that case, remove the files path.py and path.pyc that are located in the site-packages directory in your virtualenv.
 I (JDC) haven't found a better workaround for now.

+you need the data required for the notebook to be dowloaded.
+In BrainBuilder directory run:
+./download_data.sh

 The morphology viewer requires a ascii symbolic link to the neurolucida files in order to load them.
 In viewer/js directory, run for instance: ln -s /gpfs/bbp.cscs.ch/release/l2/2012.07.23/morphologies/ascii ascii